Pamela McGee

 Pamela Denise McGee (born December 1, 1962) is an American former professional women's basketball player, Olympic gold medalist, and Women's Basketball Hall of Fame inductee.
 She is the mother of NBA player JaVale McGee and WNBL player Imani McGee-Stafford.

 Early life

-McGee grew up in Flint, Michigan, where she attended Flint Southwestern Academy before graduating from Flint Northern High School.
+McGee grew up in Flint, Michigan, where she attended Flint Southwestern before graduating from Flint Northern High School.
 At Northern High School she was an Academic All-American and won two back-to-back state championships in women's basketball and women's track.
 She set the state record in the shotput in track and field.
 She was the MVP of the Parade All-American game, which hosted the top players in the nation.

 McGee went on to win back-to-back NCAA Championships as an All-American at the University of Southern California, where she was a teammate of twin sister Paula, Cynthia Cooper and Cheryl Miller.